1316869355/io_import_images_as_planes_rewrite/README.md

 #### Import Options
 - No thoughts yet if and how to bring back.
   - "Detect Sequences" checkbox seems necessary
-  - "relative path" should also be similar to standard "Open image"
+  - "relative path" should also be similar to standard "Open image" {key Done}

 #### Compositing Nodes:
 - "Setup Corner Pin" should maybe be a secondary operator also?